JSON Connector for Power BI

 You should create a System DSN (instead of a User DSN) if the client application is launched under a Windows System Account, e.g. as a Windows Service.
 If the client application is 32-bit (x86) running with a System DSN, use ODBC Data Sources (32-bit) instead of the 64-bit version.

-4. Select Url or File and paste the following Url for this example.
+4. Select Url or File and paste the following Url for this example OR you can load existing connection string as per this article.

 NOTE: Here for demo, We are using odata API, but you need to refer your own API documentation and based on that you need to use your own API URL and need to configure connection based on API Authentication type